Caves on the Algarve in Portugal

 Historical yellow tram in front of the Lisbon cathedral, Alfama, Lisbon, Portugal

-On our return in 2019, so much had changed.
+On our latest visits, so much had changed.
 Lisbon has been well and truly discovered.

 The Alfama district bristles with souvenir shops, tourists shuffle in a conga line through the narrow streets to the Castle Sao Jorge, and flocks of sightseeing tuk tuks dart in and out of the speeding traffic.
 And forget about getting a seat on one of the iconic trams in the middle of the day!